HVAC System Basics for New Homeowners

-Know the Different Elements of an HVAC System
+Know the Parts of an HVAC System

 - Ductwork connected to return and supply registers in the case of air-forced systems such as ACs, heat pumps and furnaces.

-- Thermostat for indoor climate control.
+- Thermostat for indoor comfort control.

-Recognize the Importance of Preventive Maintenance
+Understand the Importance of Preventive Maintenance

 - Replace the air filter every 30 to 90 days.